zdnscloud/vanguard2/doc/recursive.md

 2. lookup rrset cache, if has rrset, build the response and return
 3. lookup message cache again,
    1. if found use it as a intermidiate response goto step 4
-   1. else goto step 5,
+   1. else use cache to find the possible closest enclosure zone as `current_zone` and go to step 5
 4. classify the response and handle it
    1. Answer, AnswerCName
      1. update cache